hd1047/Labs/README.md

 # Optional Project for Machine Learning Course
 This project is about `churn prediction`.
+Netid of group numbers are hd1047,yl6934,yl6019.
 ### Data Source
 Dataset is given by the professor of `Intro to Data Science` Course.
 ### What we did in this project